JohnVV/MyCelestiaBuild/celestia/src/tools/cmod/readme.txt

 The NvTriStrip library only handles 16-bit vertex indices, so submeshes with more than 65536 vertices will be skipped when optimizing.

-Binary file output does not work with redirection on Windows machines.
-To write a binary file on Windows, you must specify the output file name.
-For example, instead of this:
-   cmodfix -b in.cmod > out.cmod
-Write this:
-   cmodfix -b in.cmod out.cmod